Promoting the collections of an academic library

 Project Scope

 Promoting these collections required a multi-faceted approach.
-It involved improving the design of the library website, rethinking how collections are introduced online, enhancing wayfinding experience, and reimagining the physical arrangement of the library space.
+It involved improving the design of the library website, rethinking how collections are introduced online, improving library signage, and reimagining the physical arrangement of the library space.

 The collection services team, our stakeholders, provided a list of curated collections they wanted to promote.
 Among these, a selection of leisure reading collections was highlighted as a priority.

-This case study is particularly about promoting the collections on the website.
-The physical signage is studied in another case study.
+This case study focuses on promoting the collections on the website.
+I worked on physical signage separately in a case study on library signage design.

 Competitive Analysis